 - OWE transition mode: The serving access point supports both OWE and open standards concurrently.
 In this mode, Android 10 devices use OWE to connect, and devices running Android 9 or lower connect to the same access point without any encryption.

-WPA3 and Wi-Fi Enhanced Open are only supported in client mode.
+WPA3 and Wi-Fi Enhanced Open are supported only in client mode.

 To support WPA3 and Wi-Fi Enhanced Open, implement the supplicant HAL interface